 IndigiGrow is a social enterprise, whose mission is to sustain people, land, and culture through the propagation of native plants.
 As well as, bush food and the critically endangered Eastern Suburbs Banksia Scrub.

 IndigiGrow is a social enterprise by First Hand Solutions, creators of the Blak Markets.
 IndigiGrow seeks to deliver positive environmental projects through research and the rejuvenation of endangered plants.
 They operate two native plant nurseries, one of which is open to the public.

 The organisation is based in La Perouse (Sydney), the community where I grew up.
 As a result, I am extremely passionate about supporting them.

 Led by CEO Peter Cooley, a Proud Bidjigal man from La Perouse, the team is dedicated to reviving endangered native plants and bushfoods, as well as educating people on the benefits of native plants.

 IndigiGrow has taken it upon itself to help revitalise the critically endangered Eastern Suburbs Banksia Scrub (ESBS), it is one of their specialisations.

+In the last three years, Muru has contributed over $70,000 to IndigiGrow, and we continue to have a strong partnership with their organisation.
 Please support this spectacular social enterprise!
 Get down to La Perouse Public School when you next get the opportunity and have a yarn with the team, or visit their online store and purchase some native plants.